hamdiwael/container-images/README.md

 The Oracle Linux images are intended for use in the **FROM** field of a downstream `Dockerfile`.
 For example, to use the latest optimized Oracle Linux 7 image, specify `FROM oraclelinux:7-slim`.

+## Changelog

+Due to the fact that only the latest tarball for each tag is stored in the `dist-amd64` and `dist-arm64v8` branches, it is not possible to use Git's history to determine what has changed and when.
+Thus, we maintain a [CHANGELOG](https://github.com/oracle/container-images/blob/master/CHANGELOG.md) in the `master` branch that documents the changes made to various images by date.

 ## What is the difference between `oraclelinux:7` and `oraclelinux:7-slim`?

 Oracle recommends using `oraclelinux:7-slim` as your base layer as it contains just enough packages for `yum` to work to install more packages.
 Therefore, it has the smallest size and the least amount of unneeded content.